layilin/SP23-33852/_annotations/book4.md

 [plant] 156.572 plantanes.
 Also plantain.

+156.573 vans.

 [plant] 156.563n *acini*. acinus.

+156.563n astringent.

+156.567 *Guinea-corn*...*Turkey wheat*.

+156.580 naiad.

-157.183 choral dance.
+157.583 choral dance.
 Dancing, along with music, were an important part of slave-laborers' lives.
 Dancing allowed them to express themselves for entertainment, spiritual, and political purposes.
 The "choral dance" Grainger describes in this section could have been for entertainment and courting.

+157.584 wild banshaw's melancholy sound.

+157.594 greensward.

+158.602-605 let not thou the drum their mirth inspire;...vengeance they pursue.

+158.607 wed their fellow slaves at home;

+158.611 prickly vine.

+158.611n Chili-strawberry.

+159.613 candle-weed.

 159.615 moist Aquarius.
 Eleventh constellation of the zodiac, represented by a figure pouring water from a jar.

 159.616 Wiltshire weaves.
 Wiltshire, a county in England, has been a center of the English weaving and woolen industry for nearly 4000 years.

+159.618 Scotian loom.

 159.621 sacred Nine.
 Nine goddesses or muses, the daughters of Zeus and Mnemosyne, who preside over the arts and sciences.
 In this stanza, Grainger lists their responsibilities.

 159.622 Gallic Lewis.
+Louis...

+159.629 mild laws...tyrannic sway!
+Code noir.

+159.613n narcissus.

+159.613n diuretic.

 159.625 rapine.
 The act or practice of seizing and taking away by force the property of others.